Semantic Search & Knowledge Graph: How Google Understands Meaning

 Structured Data: How to Speak Google’s Language

 Schema.org is a joint project by Google, Bing, Yahoo, and Yandex.
-It defines a standardized vocabulary for structured data.
-Over 800 types describe everything from people to products to medical studies.
+It defines a standardized vocabulary for structured data with over 800 types.
+The most commonly used format is JSON-LD (JavaScript Object Notation for Linked Data), embedded in the <head> section of a page.

 <script type="application/ld+json">